This Easy Fudge Recipe is the easiest way to make chocolate fudge. You only need three ingredients; it turns out so smooth and delicious.

 Ingredients for Easy Fudge

 That’s right, you only need three ingredients to make this fudge recipe.
 It’s like the cheater’s fudge, and I’m all about it.
+For the full measurements, scroll to the bottom of the post or click “jump to the recipe” above the first photo.

 - chocolate chips (milk chocolate or semi-sweet chocolate)